jaypanda/jaypanda.github.io/index.md

 Previously, I co-founded [Wazzat Labs](https://wazzatlabs.com), a visual recognition startup, particularly focused on solving problems in fashion retail.
 I worked with [Dr. C. V. Jawahar](https://faculty.iiit.ac.in/~jawahar/) during my MS by Research at [IIIT Hyderabad](https://www.iiit.ac.in/) and also during the journey at Wazzat Labs.

-### Experience and Project Highlights
+### Work Experience - Project Highlights
 - **Visual Intelligence at xpresso.ai**
   - Led research and development of visual intelligence engine for multi-platform conversational bots.
-  - Demo Videos | Jan to Aug 2017
+  - Demo Videos (click to play in Youtube), Jan to Aug 2017
     - Visual intelligence on FB messenger chatbot.
     [![demo-video-5](http://img.youtube.com/vi/eoNM1pIeRl8/0.jpg)](https://youtu.be/eoNM1pIeRl8)